 CBP and p300 are large nuclear proteins that bind to many sequence-specific factors involved in cell growth and/or differentiation, including c-jun and the adenoviral oncoprotein E1A.
 The protein encoded by this gene associates with p300/CBP.
 It has in vitro and in vivo binding activity with CBP and p300, and competes with E1A for binding sites in p300/CBP.
 It has histone acetyl transferase activity with core histones and nucleosome core particles, indicating that this protein plays a direct role in transcriptional regulation. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KAT2B Gene

 KAT2B (Lysine Acetyltransferase 2B) is a Protein Coding gene.
 Diseases associated with KAT2B include Spinocerebellar Ataxia 7 and Holt-Oram Syndrome.
-Among its related pathways are Signaling by NOTCH1 and E2F transcription factor network.
-GO annotations related to this gene include protein kinase binding and transcription coactivator activity.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and transcription coactivator activity.
 An important paralog of this gene is KAT2A.